 The syndicate participates in a number of hedge funds and related financial instruments for which there are no readily available quoted market prices.
 The valuation of these hedge funds is based on fair value techniques (as described above).
-The fair value of our hedge fund portfolio is calculated by reference to the underlying net asset values ('NAV') of each of the individual funds.
+The fair value of our hedge fund portfolio is calculated by reference to the underlying net asset values of each of the individual funds.
 Consideration is also given in valuing these funds to any restriction applied to distributions, the existence of side pocket provisions, and the timing of the latest available valuations.
 At certain times, the syndicate will have uncalled unfunded commitments in relation to its illiquid credit assets.
 These uncalled unfunded commitments are actively monitored by the syndicate and are disclosed in notes 2 and 9 to the financial statements.
 The additional investment into its illiquid credit asset portfolio is recognised on the date that this funding is provided.

-Insurance debtors and creditors (j)
+(j) Insurance debtors and creditors

 Insurance debtors and creditors include amounts due to and from agents, brokers and insurance contract holders.
 These are classified as debt instruments as they are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
 Insurance debtors are measured at amortised cost less any provision for impairments.
 Insurance creditors are stated at amortised cost.
-The Syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.
+The syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.

-- (k) Other debtors Other debtors principally consist of intercompany debtor balances and sundry debtors and are carried at amortised cost less any impairment losses. - (1)Other creditors Other creditors are stated at amortised cost determined on the effective interest rate method.
+(k) Other debtors

+Other debtors principally consist of intercompany debtor balances and sundry debtors and are carried at amortised cost less any impairment losses.

+(I) Other creditors

+Other creditors principally consist of amounts due to Syndicate 3623, 6107 and other related entities, and bank overdraft.
+These are stated at amortised cost determined using the effective interest rate method.

-(m) Hedge accounting and derivative financial instruments
+(m) Derivative financial instruments